Help center support eXpress

 • Settings > Notifications > select the app > ensure notifications are allowed.

 For notifications to work on Bluetooth devices (Android 12+), grant the app the Nearby devices permission.
+Please note that not all peripheral device models support this feature.

 On Android 8 and above, notification channels are available.
 When the app is first installed, channel settings are configured automatically: